-Must be adopted by the City Council if the project Capital costs are advanced by the City prior to the expenditure and/or commitment of funds, and bond sale.
+Must be adopted by the City Council if the project Capital costs are advanced by the City prior to the bond sale.

 xiii.
-Budgeting Debt Service

-budget shall be for gross debt service, with only interest earnings on bond funds from the prior year considered.
+Budgeting Debt Service budget shall be for gross debt service, with only interest earnings on bond funds from the prior year considered.

-Variable Rate Bonds: The City may elect to issue any bonds as variable rate bonds, which are broadly defined to mean daily, weekly, monthly, semi-annual or auction rate.
+2. Variable Rate Bonds: The City may elect to issue any bonds as variable rate bonds, which are broadly defined to mean daily, weekly, monthly, semi-annual or auction rate.